Peak TV Overload

-A comedy which follows the misadventures of a struggling stand-up comic, his muscular dystrophy-addled brother and his recently divorced best friend.
+A comedy that follows the misadventures of a struggling stand-up comic, his muscular dystrophy-addled brother, and his recently divorced best friend.
 I don’t recall the series all that vividly, but I do remember increasingly appreciating the show with each new episode and desperately wanting more after its short two-season run (FX)

 Marvel’s Agents of S.H.I.E.L.D.

 This show provides good popcorn entertainment for fans of the Marvel cinematic universe.
 The show does not find its footing until towards the end of the first season.
 After that, it shifts into serial storytelling about the ongoing adventures of a ragtag team of misfits and Inhumans who battle villains of all kinds.
 Each season usually offers two story arcs and some of them are more fun than others.
 By season 6, the show had long since started feeling monotonous and I hopped off the plane.
 (ABC)

 If you’re a fan of the TV series Ramy, you’re already familiar with Mohammed Amer, who stands out in his recurring supporting role as one of Ramy’s friends.
 Ditto if you’ve seen his standup comedy specials on Netflix.
 What you may not know is that Amer also stars in his own dramedy on Netflix, one that he co-wrote and co-produced with Ramy Youssef.